Willamette Valley, Oregon, USDA Zone 8b

 - Turnips

-The rain should return around the second half of this month.
-We average about 1.4” in September.
+Reliable rain should begin to return around the second half of this month.
+We average about 1.5” in September.
 Keep an eye on your Weekly Watering Number and read Six Ways to Water your Garden for more tips.

 To Clean Up or Not to Clean Up?

 As your August jungle plays out it’s tempting to just rip it all out and get tidy.
-However, the only necessary clearing is to make way for your fall crops.
-Otherwise, here are some eco-friendly options that save you time, as well as room in your yard debris bin.
+Consider only removing as much debris as is necessary to make way for your fall crops.
+Otherwise, here are some options that save you time and room in your yard debris bin, while protecting your soil and feeding the soil ecosystem.

 - Chop and Drop: Chop your spent crops to the soil line using a hoe or pruners.
 Then cut a few times with your pruning shears (or not) and drop on your bed.
 Benefits: